Madgeaaaaa/MY_VULN_2/Tenda/VULN14/AC20_openSchedWifi.md

 ------
 ### **Vulnerability Description**

-In the latest firmware version V16.03.08.12 for the Tenda AC20 router, the `schedStartTime` parameter of `/goform/openSchedWifi` in the `/bin/httpd` binary contains a buffer‑overflow vulnerability that can lead to denial‑of‑service and potentially remote command execution.
+In the latest firmware version V16.03.08.12 for the Tenda AC20 router, the `schedStartTime` parameter and the `schedEndTime` parameter of `/goform/openSchedWifi` in the `/bin/httpd` binary contains a buffer‑overflow vulnerability that can lead to denial‑of‑service and potentially remote command execution.

 ---